ECONOMICS

 COURSE OUTCOME

-SEMESTER/ TITLE OF THE COURSE LEARNING OUTCOME PROGRAM SPECIFIC OUTCOME
+SEMESTER/ TITLE OF THE COURSE LEARNING OUTCOME PROGRAMME SPECIFIC OUTCOME

 I Semester- ECO1.1